History of Edmonton

 A parade celebrating the anniversary of the Hudson's Bay Company in Edmonton, 1920.

 The first inhabitants hunted and gathered in the area that is now Edmonton, Alberta, Canada, around 3,000 BC and perhaps as early as 10,000 BC, when an ice-free corridor opened up as the last ice age ended and timber, water, and wildlife became available in the region.

 Early history

-Edmonton, like many places in North America, was inhabited for thousands of years by First Nations groups.

-Evidence points to the presence of the Old North Trail through what is now Old Strathcona and Rossdale.
+Edmonton was inhabited for thousands of years by First Nations groups.
+Evidence points to the presence of the Old North Trail through what is now the neighborhoods of Old Strathcona and Rossdale.
 That ancient ancestral trail stretched from the Barren Lands in the north to Mexico.

 Fur trade

 In 1795, traders of the Montreal-based North West Company (NWC) established Fort Augustus northeast of Edmonton, near the site of present-day Fort Saskatchewan.
 The Hudson's Bay Company (HBC), a competitor with the North West Company in the North American fur trade, built Edmonton House (later Fort Edmonton) adjacent to Fort Augustus a few months later.

 Fort Edmonton by Paul Kane, 1849–56.
 The fort was erected in 1830 by the Hudson's Bay Company.

 In 1802, both forts were moved 30 km upstream (southwest) to the Rossdale Flats, close by present-day downtown Edmonton.
 The forts were moved again 80 km east (near Smoky Lake) then moved back to the Rossdale site in 1813.
 Following the merger of the HBC and NWC in 1821, the name Fort Augustus was dropped, with operations centralized under a single fort by the name of Fort Edmonton.
 The fort served as headquarters for the HBC fur trade operations North Saskatchewan District of Rupert's Land.

 The Rossdale fort was in use until 1830 when flood of the North Saskatchewan River prompted a move to higher ground.
 A site near present-day Alberta Legislature Building was selected as the site for the new Fort Edmonton.
 The decline of the fur trade, which started in the 1860s, led to the abandonment of the operation at Fort Edmonton in the following decades.
 The fort was dismantled in 1915.